brootaylor/brootaylor-v2/sites/eleventy/src/_content/pages/work.md

           </header>
           <div class="card__body | flow">
             <ul class="flow">
-              <li>Building a website for one of Hugo & Cat’s clients, ECARX, that requires a large amount of animation and interactivity.</li>
+              <li>Building a website for one of Hugo & Cat’s clients that requires a large amount of animation and interactivity.</li>
               <li>Umbraco based website with a Storybook component library that feeds into the site build.</li>
               <li>Frontend build of the site, using HTML, SCSS / CSS, JavaScript, GSAP, Handlebars, Cypress and Storybook.</li>
             </ul>